loss-landscapes/Loss-Landscapes-Blog/_posts/Jacob_blog_in_progress.md

 Deep learning differs from traditional optimization in that the process for obtaining a minima matters more than the actual value of the minima acheived.
 For example, the figure below depicts a vision transformer trained with two different optimization techniques.
 Despite one model having substantially lower loss and higher training accuracy, its test accuracy is 10% lower.
 </br>**ExampleImage**</br></br>
-The world of machine learning commonly reffered to this as overfitting.
-After a certain point, overtraining models lead to poorer performance on unseen data.
-Overfitting typically occurs when a model has too many parameters relative to the amount of training data available and the model learns patterns in the training data that do not generalize and decrease performance.
+This problem initially appears to be due to overfitting.
+Classical machine learning describes overfitting as the point in training where the model begins to have high training performance by learning features specific to the training set.
+Overfitting is typically overcome by adding regularization.
 </br></br>
 Though the models above contain far sufficiet paramaters to overfit, they cannot be overcome by regularization techniques alone.
-As seen below, increasing the regularization does not make up for the difference.
+As seen below, increasing the regularization (as either weight decay or gaussian noise) did not improve the model test performance.
 </br></br>
+Rather, the model was improved using local loss information to smoothen the loss landscape in a process called Sharpness Aware Minimization.
 **ExampleImage**
 </br></br>
+## Sharpness Aware Minimization (SAM)
+Sharpness Aware Minimization (SAM) analyzes the geometry of the parameter space induced by the symmetries of deep learning models, allowing for the identification of regions of the loss landscape where the minima are flatter.
+This information can be used to guide the training process and improve the performance of the model.
+SAM does not just identify when a good solution is reached, but forces the model in directions with smoother loss landscapes.
+</br></br>
+SAM directs the model training by reprametrizing the loss function.
+Let $f(x)$ be a function with parameters $\theta$, and let $g(\theta)$ be a reparametrization of $f(x)$.
+The relationship between $f(x)$ and $g(\theta)$ is given by:

+$g(\theta) = f(x(\theta))$

+The geometry of the parameter space can be changed by choosing a different reparametrization $g(\theta)$, resulting in a new set of parameters $\theta'$ for the function $f(x)$.
+This allows for the analysis of the relationship between flatness and generalization in deep learning models.

+SAM also allows for the reparametrization of functions, which can be used to change the geometry of the parameter space and identify new regions of the loss landscape that may be more conducive to good generalization.

+Mathematically, this can be represented as follows:

+</br></br>
 ## The Value of Loss Analysis

+</br></br>

 </br></br>
 ## Intro to Loss Landscapes